muhrifqii/ParallelStatisticFunction/README.md

 # ParallelStatisticFunction

-import data from excel or csv and calculate using statistic operators
+import data from excel or csv and calculate using statistic operators, implements the `System.Threading.Task`

 Operation
 ---------